Skip to content

 Your Kidneys on GLP-1: What the FLOW Trial Found (and What It Means for You)

-It stopped because the results were so decisively in favor of semaglutide that continuing to give half the participants a placebo was no longer ethically defensible.
-At a median of 3.4 years into a planned longer trial, the data safety monitoring board saw the numbers and said: enough.
+It stopped because the results were so lopsided in favor of semaglutide that keeping half the participants on placebo stopped being ethical.
+At a median of 3.4 years into a trial designed to run longer, the monitoring board looked at the numbers and called it.
+Enough.
 We know.

 What "major kidney disease events" actually means

-The FLOW trial wasn't measuring vague outcomes.
+FLOW didn't chase vague outcomes.
 The primary endpoint was a composite of four specific, hard events: a sustained drop of 50% or more in eGFR (a key measure of how well your kidneys filter), a sustained eGFR below 15 (kidney failure territory), starting dialysis or getting a kidney transplant, or dying from kidney or cardiovascular causes.

 The FLOW trial results at a glance